It provides impartial and factual information on the role and work of the House of Lords including:

 The illustrated 'The work of the House of Lords' describes the work of the House with examples drawn from the previous session.
 Earlier editions of this publication are available on the current and previous editions webpage.

-The House of Lords Information Office also produces:
+House Of Lords External Communications also produces:

 House of Lords Library Notes